An agreement for disagreement? A reminder of the importance of ensuring certainty when contracting with third parties.

 The Court ruled in favour of Swanton Care stating that the phrase “as shall reasonable be agreed between Mr Morris and the Buyer” meant that both parties had to agree for there to be any further period of consultancy services.
 The court held that there was no doubt, on its construction, the above mentioned clause that was at the heart of the dispute amounted to an agreement to agree and therefore unenforceable.

-Fasil Hussain, Company Commercial Solicitor at Neves comments that “the judgement in Morris v Swanton Care reaffirms the boundaries between the courts powers to interpose within agreements where both parties have failed to clearly define what has been agreed.
-It also determines further the importance of ensuring that a key term of a contract is void of any uncertainty and no room is left for ambiguity.”
+The judgement in Morris v Swanton Care reaffirms the boundaries between the courts powers to interpose within agreements where both parties have failed to clearly define what has been agreed.
+It also determines further the importance of ensuring that a key term of a contract is void of any uncertainty and no room is left for ambiguity.

 If you would like to discuss your contractual arrangements with third parties or other matters concerning your business, please contact our Company Commercial team on 01908 304560.
-Find out more about how our Company Commercial Team can help you by clicking HERE.
+Find out more about how our Company Commercial Team can assist you.

 Please note the contents of this blog are given for information only and must not be relied upon.
 Legal advice should always be sought in relation to specific circumstances.